The Complete Guide to Taking the Bus in Vanuatu

 Bus Fares: How to Pay for the Bus in Vanuatu

 As mentioned, buses in Vanuatu are incredibly affordable.
 Always pay in cash directly to the driver as you leave the bus.
-Also make sure you've got small change ready.
+Also, make sure you’ve got small change ready, as drivers won’t always have enough change for large notes.

 Bus Fares in Port Vila and Efate